top of page

 • There is evidence of the injured employee working a side job.

-• There is evidence of the employee doing activities that would be impossible with their claimed injury.
+• Evidence shows that the employee is doing activities that would be impossible with their claimed injury.

 • The injured employee is hard to reach while on leave.

-• The injured employee hired an attorney right away or is pushing for a quick settlement.
+• The injured employee immediately hired an attorney or is pushing for a quick settlement.

 INFIDELITY INVESTIGATIONS